The Prohibited List for Human Athletes

 - Systematically ask their medical practitioners to verify that no medication, supplement or treatment they are taking (prescribed or not) involves Prohibited Substances or Methods;

 - Apply for a Therapeutic Use Exemption if a prescribed treatment involves Prohibited Substances or Methods;

 - When purchasing over-the-counter medication, consult their national anti-doping agency or ask the pharmacist to check that the medication does not contain anything prohibited on the Prohibited List currently in force;

-- Be extremely cautious with dietary and nutritional supplements.
-One should never assume that a product is safe to use simply because it is a supplement.
+- Be extremely cautious with and generally avoid dietary and nutritional supplements.
+Never assume that a product is safe to use simply because it is a supplement.
 Many supplements contain undeclared ingredients including illegal stimulants, steroids, and prescription medications.